ShadowMitia/nessy-rs/README.md

 ## Usage (WIP)

-You can run the emulot and test it against nestest by running without argument
+You can run the emulator and test it against nestest by running without argument

 ```
 cargo run